ryanashcraft/gatsby-plugin-amplitude-analytics/README.md

     {
       resolve: `gatsby-plugin-ampiltude-analytics`,
       options: {
+        // Specify the API key for your Amplitude Project (required)
         apiKey: "YOUR_AMPLITUDE_ANALYTICS_API_KEY",
-        // Puts tracking script in the head instead of the body
+        // Puts tracking script in the head instead of the body (optional)
         head: false,
-        // Setting this parameter is also optional
+        // Prevents loading Amplitude and logging events if visitors have "Do Not Track" enabled (optional)
         respectDNT: true,
-        // Avoids sending pageview hits from custom paths
+        // Avoids sending pageview hits from custom paths (optional)
         exclude: ["/preview/**", "/do-not-track/me/too/"],
+        // Override the default event types (optional)
+        eventTypes: {
+          outboundLinkClick: 'OUTBOUND_LINK_CLICK',
+          pageView: 'PAGE_VIEW',
+        }
       },
     },
   ],